Taylor Deupree: 12k (1997–present)

 Deupree founded 12k on January 1, 1997, based on the name of the first Arc album, 12k.
 On the name 12k:

 12k publishes what Deupree refers to as minimalist electronic and acoustic ambient music, which often features a fragile blend of synthetic sounds, tape machines and a range of acoustic instrumentation.

 Early productions by 12k were limited to between 500 and 1,000 units, partially because of limited storage space, and also because the small edition size increased the collectability of the albums.
 Since around 2001, editions became less limited but still started at between 1,000 and 2,000 copies.

 Recent

 Deupree has stated that he will be focusing on releasing solo music under his own name for the foreseeable future.
 He has done collaborations with several different experimental artists.

 In 2022, Deupree acted as mastering engineer for Alanis Morissette's ambient album The Storm Before the Calm.

+In 2024, Deupree collaborated with arranger and producer Joseph Branciforte on Sti.ll, an all-acoustic re-imagining of his 2002 album Stil..
+Pitchfork called Sti.ll "revelatory" and "a contemporary classical composition of arresting beauty."